phil-rice/focuson/laoban/README.md

+# Installing

+I am not sure at the moment how to 'properly' install this kind of project.
+You can obviously git clone the repo and run 'npm link' in the laoban subdirectory.
+This is clearly sub-optimal and I am exploring how to do this better

 # Laoban

 Laoban or 老板 is chinese for 'boss'.
+After trying to find a good name in English and Spanish that hadn't already been claimed, I gave up!
 It is a tool for controlling multiple projects.
 While it is language agnostic it probably offers the most value to javascript/typescript projects

 ## NPM usage
 NPM does not handle multiple projects well.
 Each project is a separate project.json that is managed separately.